badlydrawnrob/elm-playground/elm-in-action/README.md

     - Explain the `_` underscore (the `else` part)
         - It's the _default_ branch
 13. What is a custom type option?
 See `ThumbnailSize`.
 Note that it's Title case (sorta)
+    - What does a ThumbnailSize equal?
+    - `Medium == Medium` but not equal to ...
+    - Note that `|` pipe operator is used for custom types too to enumerate a list of types
+    - Quiz: Why is line 76 in PhotoGrove using `size` variable rather than `ThumbnailSize`?
+14. Add a link for more info for types https://elmprogramming.com/type-system.html
+15. Also note that `view` functions have `view` in front of their function name.
+Is this a standard?
+    - Note that other `helper functions` don't do this.
+    - I guess it's only Html elements that require it?

 [^1]: I have color-coordinated some sections with highlights on the _Elm in Action_ ebook